What Is an API: Understanding How They Work

 Finally, there's the GraphQL architectural style.
 Unlike REST APIs, which require several calls to return the needed information, GraphQL makes precise data requests.
 It does so by using types to ensure that apps only ask possible queries and provide helpful and clear errors.

 To use GraphQL, just send a GraphQL query to your API.
 You will then get exactly what you want.
-Due to its precise nature, GraphQL can create fast and stable apps.
+Due to its precise nature, GraphQL can create fast and stable apps and is a great alternative to Rest API.

 GraphQL Pros and Cons